Zerot1oN/currency-exchanger/README.md

 # currency-exchanger
 simple exchange calculator created using currency api :D
 # yup
-I created this because i wanted to learn how api works, so it's small and simple
+I created this because i wanted to learn how api works and to learn tkinter, so it's kinda simple